AshStuff/dissm/implicitshapes/CONVERT.md

 ## SDF Sampling

 All the above steps were all to construct and align nice meshes.
 With these nice meshes constructed, we can now finally sample the SDFs.
+Meshes are all scaled down to fit within a unit sphere.
 As the DeepSDF paper explains, it is advantageous to densely sample closer to the boundary of the shape, while still having a proportion of samples uniformly sampled.
 I have found that the DeepSDF parameters don't work that well for modelling the liver shape.
 Instead, I found that sampling a higher proportion as uniformly sampled and using a larger jitter magnitude to be better.
 The following function will conduct this operation.
 Note, meshes are scaled to fit within a unit sphere before being sampled, so their world coordinate scales are completely squashed.
 Here we use the great [mes_to_sdf](https://github.com/marian42/mesh_to_sdf) package, which recreates the DeepSDF process.
 > **_HOWEVER:_** In order to use `jitter` and `uniform_proportion`, you need to use the `modified_mesh_to_sdf` package which is located in `implicitshapes/modified_mesh_to_sdf`.
 Navigate to that folder and install the mesh_to_sdf package:
 ```python
 python setup.py install